dystopia2017/Obfuscated-Usenet-Posting-Script/README.md

 License Used: "BSD 3-clause License" for some code.<br>
 License Used: "BSD 2-clause License" for some code.<br>

-Program Used: curl.exe is a networking tools by Daniel Stenberg.<br>
+Program Used: curl.exe is a networking tool by Daniel Stenberg.<br>
 Project Page: https://curl.se/<br>
 License Used: Custom License inspired by MIT/X<br>